 During daylight hours, the historic center of Lima is perfectly safe.
 Take standard precautions with your belongings, as you would in any major city.
 In the evening hours, stick to well-lit major streets for extra safety.

-Carry local currency (Peruvian Nuevo Sol, or Soles for short) in small denominations to pay for taxis, tips for guides, small purchases, and meals at cafes and restaurants.
+Carry local currency (Peruvian sol, or soles for short) in small denominations to pay for taxis, tips for guides, small purchases, and meals at cafes and restaurants.
 Vendors rarely have change for larger bills, so it’s best to have small change.
 Larger balances at shops, restaurants, hotels, and some tour agencies can be paid with credit card.
-As of August 2015, $10 USD is roughly 30 Soles.

 The Lima summer (December to April) sees the highest number of tourists to the historic center.
 Remember to wear light clothing to stay comfortable in the humid conditions.